VSCodeVim/Vim/README.md

 This project is maintained by a group of awesome [people](https://github.com/VSCodeVim/Vim/graphs/contributors) and contributions are extremely welcome :heart:.
 For a quick tutorial on how you can help, see our [contributing guide](/.github/CONTRIBUTING.md).

+## Special Shoutouts to Cool Contributors

+* Thanks to @xconverge for making over 100 commits to the repo.
+If you're wondering why your least favorite bug packed up and left, it was probably him.
+* Thanks to @Metamist for implementing EasyMotion!
+* Thanks to @sectioneight for implementing text objects!
-Special props to [Kevin Coleman](http://kevincoleman.io), who created our awesome logo!
+* Special props to [Kevin Coleman](http://kevincoleman.io), who created our awesome logo!

 ## Release Notes